 I found in Project Gutenberg that the lines “For Anne to take things calmly would have been to change her nature.
 All “spirit and fire and dew,” as she was, the pleasures and pains of life came to her with trebled intensity.” appears in original text of Anne of Green Gables.

-Those would be really hard to find online (for free, at least), because the Sullivan Entertainment company keeps an eye on that.
+1. Those would be really hard to find online (for free, at least), because the Sullivan Entertainment company keeps an eye on that.
 But because they’re so popular, they’d be pretty common to find in the local library, at least if you live in the U.S. or Canada.
-If you want to stream online, I think you have to do it through Kevin Sullivan’s streaming service: https://www.anneofgreengables.com/stream-anne-of-green-gables-online.
-But, I think the DVDs are worth just buying and owning(:
+If you want to stream online, you can do so via GazeboTV.

 The CBC tv productions from the 50s, upon which the musical is derived also survive but the bbc 1950s ones do not